PeiMeiLee/NYC_CitywideMobilitySurvey_2019/README.md

 Here is the complete [Tableau Storyboard](https://public.tableau.com/views/NewYorkCityCitywideMobilitySurvey2019/Story1?:language=en-GB&:display_count=n&:origin=viz_share_link).

 ## Notes
-- This project was created as my final assignment for my Data Analytics bootcamp at [CareerFoundry](https://careerfoundry.com) in 2023.
 - The data set is open source data collected by a consulting company named [Resource Systems Group, Inc.](https://rsginc.com), which was contracted by the New York City government for the CMS project.
 All data files were accessed on November 8th, 2023 on [nyc.gov](https://www.nyc.gov/html/dot/html/about/citywide-mobility-survey.shtml).
 The GeoJSON file for plotting the survey zones was accessed on Nov.
 14th, 2023.